-The future-oriented culinary and horticultural AgriCulinary Project trains towards a more sustainable planetary food system achieving a comprehensive understanding of the best sustainable practices.
+The future-oriented culinary and horticultural AgriCulinary Project trains towards more sustainable planetary food system achieving a comprehensive understanding of the best sustainable practices.

 Yhteisenä haasteenamme on saadaan maapallo riittämään meille kaikille, kun planeettamme resursseja nakertavat muun muassa nälänhätä, ilmastonmuutos ja jätteet.